-Location A: Location B: Location C: Highly sensitive Less sensitive Least sensitive Preservation of features in place is the priority.
+Location A: Highly sensitive Location B: Less sensitive Location C: Least sensitive Preservation of features in place is the priority.
 This is especially important at the street level and in locations where the feature is highly visible.
 Preservation of features in place also is a priority but a compatible alteration may be considered.
 Preservation of features is recommended but more flexibility in making alterations may be available.